 - Lack of vertical grip makes portrait orientation awkward

 In consequence of this, I missed some photos.
 Nothing terrible, but somewhat disappointing.
 The RP is definitely NOT a camera for capturing fast action such as sports.
 It’s not just the slow frame rate but the unreliability of the auto focus point selection.
-Hopefully, Canon will be able to address some of these issues with a a firmware upgrade.
+Hopefully, Canon will address some of these issues with a firmware upgrade.

 I’ve taken the RP on several hikes in the UK Lake District and it has performed well.
 The main problem I have with it is that, as a full frame camera, both it and the lenses weigh more than with an APS-C mirrorless system.
-This cannot be considered as a weakness of the RP – the laws of physics come into play here and the larger the format the larger (and heavier) the gear.
+I cannot consider this as a weakness of the RP – the laws of physics come into play here and the larger the format the larger (and heavier) the gear.

 The RP is still much lighter than a full frame DSLR and Canon have just released the RF 24-240mm f/4-6.3 IS USM lens, which (if it’s any good) may be an ideal do it all lens and reduce the weight of the overall system.

-Although the RP is not fully weather sealed, it seems to resist bad weather quite well.
-I got caught in a heavy shower when photographing in the mountains and the camera was very wet.
-I dried it off fairly quickly and it suffered zero ill effects.
+Although the RP is not fully weather sealed, it seems to resist bad weather well.
+I got caught in a heavy shower when photographing in the mountains and it soaked the camera.
+I dried it off fairly quickly, and it suffered zero ill effects.

 Canon make a lot of lenses.
-The RP, with its adapter, can use any EF and EF-S lens, as well as the new RF lenses.
+The RP, with its adapter, can use any EF and EF-S lens, and the new RF lenses.

-Currently, my lenses of choice for the RP are as follows:
+My lenses of choice for the RP are: